 3) Meanwhile, Back at the Camp (or, What Does One Do With A Room Full of Norwegians?)… Yes, this is supposed to be a horror film, so getting to know every character in the space of two hours (or less) is not going to be something a director wants to concentrate so much on these days.
 That said, go watch Howard Hawks’ original film (I’ll wait…) and see exactly how you manage a cast with a load of people in a confined space.
 Granted, the original’s overt sexism (the two women in the film are smart, but primarily serve the men coffee or look frightened when needed) and one out of place joke about a lynching (which is hilarious if you don’t look at it from any sort of historical perspective) are sore spots.
 But the ensemble cast works so well because of Hawks’ dedication to dialog and detail.
 In the new film, other than a great sequence where we get to see everyone together before they start celebrating and the film bounces briefly with personality, most of the cast is disposable and we really don’t feel much for most of them when they make their exits.

-Alright, It’s not quite “wait to see who transforms into what and when, then watch whatever appears kill someone and get killed afterward”… bit it’s close.
+Alright, It’s not quite the old “wait to see who transforms into what and when, then watch whatever appears kill someone and get killed afterward”… bit, it’s close.
 This is particularly pesky in the case of poor Juliette, who seems to be in the film just so Kate isn’t the sole female in the camp.
-Her betrayal/transformation scene is spectacular, however, as is the resulting chase and eventual fiery doom of the creature she’s become.
+Her betrayal/transformation scene is spectacular however, as is the resulting chase and eventual fiery demise of the creature she’s become.
 Still, having her as the veterinarian as noted above and caring for the dog (who eventually ends up at Outpost 31) would at least given the character a job viewers would remember instead of “that gal with the mouth in her chest” as a friend of mine called her after seeing the film.

 5) Where’s the Beast?
 OK, the American helicopter crash sequence?
 That was near brilliant and a nice surprise, but… exactly how DID the two pilots survive and hell, what happened to the monster on board?
 Sure, I can see maybe ONE person making it out alive, but the only way both could would be if the creature on board got airsick from the chopper’s spinning and started gagging on his victim, someone managed to open the side door and push the thing outside before the crash or the monster was crushed and burned alive in the wreckage and possible resulting explosion.
 Since we never see what happened nor find out how the two guys survived (U-S-A!
 U-S-A!), it’s up to speculation, I guess.
 That said, if there’s ever a sequel made, well… that’s where your creature will be coming from, kids.